UCL/MPHY0026/doc/background/definition.rst

 `a procedure involving cutting, or joining together a persons tissues`_ for the purpose of diagnosis or treatment (`Wikipedia`_).
 Surgeon's do surgery in an operating room or operating theatre.
 They typically do not have large imaging devices in.
-If needed, portable ultrasound machines are brought in as necessary.
+They may have a C-arm X-ray, endoscopy, or if needed, portable ultrasound machines are brought in as necessary.

 Interventional Radiologists